 AVAS

-The Acoustic Vehicle Alerting System (AVAS) is an acoustic warning or driving noise system that generates an artificial noise in electric vehicles to alert other road users, especially pedestrians, cyclists, children, or people with visual impairments, to the approaching vehicle.
+AVAS stands for “Acoustic Vehicle Alerting System.”
+The system generates warning sounds for quiet electric vehicles to alert other road users—particularly pedestrians, cyclists, children, and people with visual impairments—to the approaching vehicle.
 AVAS is an externally audible warning signal that complements the virtually silent movement of electric and hybrid vehicles at low speeds.

 Purpose and background